Kaholo/kaholo-plugin-testim-cli/README.md

 The simplest test command you can run even without valid token or project is `testim --version`.

 If the command is omitted, this is equivalent to running command `testim`.

+### Parameter: Install Latest Testim CLI
+If checked, the latest Testim CLI will be installed before running the command.
+If already installed, unchecking this option may speed up the execution by a few seconds.